ScottKirvan/ScottKirvan.github.io/_posts/2021-03-30-github_intro.md

 solenoid signals, DMD/scoreboard output, audio, and etc.  The rom is basically the electronic brains of the pinball machine, and VPinMAME runs that code.

-This particular fork is setup to compile in Visual Studio 2019 - The parent project doesn't compile directly as set up, so this fork is just easier to use.
+This particular fork is setup to compile easily in Visual Studio 2019 - The parent project doesn't compile directly as set up, so this fork is just easier to use.

 Disclaimer:  Many Pinball ROMS